mitranim/wordplay/readme.md

 machiavillain © LJ

-fapulous (luxuriously voluptious; like Adeptus Custodes) © LR
+fapulous (luxuriously voluptious; like Adeptus Custodes) © VA

 purrview (when you watch cats 🐈 👀) © LJ